 Summary:

 The Lanett City school district in Alabama consists of three schools: W.O.
 Lance Elementary, Lanett Senior High School, and Lanett Junior High School.
-Unfortunately, none of these schools appear to be standouts, as they all perform significantly below state averages on key metrics like test scores and school rankings.
+The district as a whole is underperforming compared to state averages across multiple metrics, including test scores, attendance, graduation rates, and dropout rates.

 Thank you for your feedback!